derrell/wpilibpi/docs/index.md

 # Roadmap

-- ~~Write GPIO interface~~
-- Rewrite the PWM output classes (Java or C)
-- Make Driver Station communication work
-- Rewrite the analog in/out classes
-- Rewrite the digital in/out classes
+- Rewrite a bit of the HAL
+- Make a PCB that puts all the required hardware on one board
-- Figure out a way to get CAN working
+- Figure out a way to get CAN working (then add it to the PCB, not sure which one will come first)
 - Write an installer

 As you can see, there's quite a bit to do before this is anywhere near ready.
 Pull requests would be very helpful!